-- 1. This regulation prescribes procedures and assigns responsibilities for performing traffic management functions initiated or sponsored by Department of Defense (DoD) activities, to include the transportation and movement of passengers. - 2.
-It also prescribes standard data elements, codes, formats, documents, forms, rules, methods, and procedures required by DoD Components, other United States (U.S.) Government Agencies/civil authorities, and users of the Canada-United States Integrated Lines of Communication in the transportation and movement of passengers to, within, and outside the Defense Transportation System (DTS).
+- 1. This regulation provides Department of Defense (DoD) procedures and guidance for the deployment, sustainment, and redeployment of personnel, cargo, and equipment via all modes of transportation.
+Mobility includes passengers, cargo, and equipment moving in the Defense Transportation System (DTS) in either a constrained or unconstrained environment. - 2.
+It also prescribes standard data elements, codes, formats, documents, forms, rules, methods, and procedures required by DoD Components, other United States (U.S.) Government Agencies/civil authorities, and users of the Canada-United States Integrated Lines of Communication in the transportation and movement of passengers to, within, and outside the DTS.